The Poisoner’s Poison

 Hugh shifted his thoughts to the basement freezer.
-He’d ordered the Super-Duper Chill-Zero model from Acme (Wile E. Coyote isn’t the only character in the world who knows where to shop for a good deal).
+He’d purchased the Acme Super-Duper Chill-Zero model from a close friend, an expert on refrigerators and freezers, who owns a local appliance store (Wile E. Coyote isn’t the only character in the world who knows where to shop for a good deal).

-Questions about poisons.
-I get them all the time, and the number one question that most often pops up is, “What’s the best poison for a wife to use that would act quickly and be difficult for police to detect?”
-So lets dissect this one by visiting a current situation, one that’s making headlines.
+I get them all the time, and the number one question that most often pops up is, “What’s the best poison a fictional wife could use (on her fictional husband) that would act quickly and be difficult for police to detect?”
+So lets dissect this one by visiting a very real high-profile case.

 Thallium, a metal that’s used in electronic switches and some medical devices, was once used as a major component in insecticides and rat poisons.
 It’s basically odorless and tasteless.
 And it is well known as the “poisoner’s poison” because it is so difficult to detect in the human body.
 Thallium use as a pesticide was banned in the U.S. in the early 70’s.